SwitchDreams/rest-api-generator/README.md

 It will genrate a controller CarsController that has the methods

 ##### Create
+saves instance of generated model to database and return json of instance with status ok

 ##### Update
+updates instance of generated modelfrom database and return json of instance with status ok

 ##### Delete
+deletes instance of generated model from database

 ##### Show
+returns JSON instance of generated model from database with status ok

 ##### Index
+returns JSON instance of generated model from database with status ok
 ************************************************************************************
+### Spec

-create and update will have permitted params defined by the attributes defined in the command, in thhis case door and name
+create and update will have permitted params defined by the attributes defined in the command, in this case door and name